Trading Securities

 • Commission = agency (broker) capacity; markup/markdown = principal (dealer) capacity.
 Compensation reveals capacity.

-• Market makers always trade as principal, quote two-sided, and profit from the spread, never a commission.
+• When acting as a market maker, a firm trades as principal, quote two-sided, and profit from the spread, not a commission.

 • Introducing broker-dealers do not hold client assets; clearing broker-dealers (custodians) do.

-• Payment for order flow (PFOF) is paid by the market maker to the broker, is legal, but must be disclosed.
+• Payment for order flow (PFOF) is paid by the market maker to the broker, is legal, but must be disclosed with both a public quarterly routing report and, on customer request, that customer's own routing disclosure.

 ItemValue